 I am currently the Director of Undergraduate Studies in the School of Modern Languages and Cultures, where I teach and research modern French history, politics and culture.
 I am also the Faculty Senior Tutor for the Faculty of Social Sciences.
 I was first appointed Teaching Fellow in French in 2014 and then promoted to Senior Teaching Fellow.
+With effect from June 2020, I have also been promoted to Associate Professor of French.
 I have taught at the University of Bath and have guest lectured at Newcastle University.
 I am a product of a State school in Bolton, Greater Manchester, and consider myself to be both English and Welsh.
-I was previously the inaugural Director of the Year Abroad (2015-18), leading the team to a commendation for Global Contribution at the Warwick Staff Awards 2018, and the School Senior Tutor (2018-19).
+I was previously the inaugural Director of the Year Abroad for the School of Modern Languages and Cultures (2015-18), leading the team to a commendation for Global Contribution at the Warwick Staff Awards 2018, and the School Senior Tutor (2018-19).
 I was highly commended for my 'inspirational leadership' in my role as School Year Abroad Director at the Warwick Staff Awards 2016 following the School's response to the November 2015 Paris attacks.
 I have been widely recognised for excellence in my teaching and was an inaugural winner of the Warwick Award for Teaching Excellence for PGR Students in 2012.
 I was elected a Fellow of the Warwick International Higher Education Academy (WIHEA) for three years from September 2018.
-I am currently leading a WIHEA-funded project on wellbeing and study abroad and a small-scale evaluation of peer mentoring in the School.
+I am leading a WIHEA funded project on peer mentoring.
+I have previously led a WIHEA-funded project on wellbeing and study abroad and a small-scale evaluation of peer mentoring in the School.
 I am proud to be an LGBTUA+ supporter at Warwick.
 In 2019, I won an inaugural Warwick Award for Personal Tutoring Excellence (WAPTE) in recognition of my leadership of academic pastoral support at the School, Faculty and University levels.

 Research and teaching interests